eddelbuettel/xptr/docs/man/set_xptr_address.md

 <code id="p">p</code>
 </td>
 <td>
-a string of pointer address
+A string of pointer address
 </td>
 </tr>
 </table>

+## Value

+No return value as the function is called for its side effect